modio/modio-docs/public/en-us/game-management/authentication/website-studio-sso.md

 ## Use cases

 - **mod.io Website**: Logging users into mod.io using your identity provider credentials.
-- **Embeddable Hub**: Logging users into your Embedded Hub using your identity provider credentials.
-Whilst supported, we strongly recommend your website issuing an OpenID token for the authenticated user on your website, and then sharing the OpenID token with our Embedded Hub.
+- **Embed Hub**: Logging users into your Embed Hub using your identity provider credentials.
+Whilst supported, we strongly recommend your website issuing an OpenID token for the authenticated user on your website, and then sharing the OpenID token with our Embed Hub.

 ## Prerequisites